 A. POLICY

-1. The City of Galion is an Equal Opportunity Employer.
+1. The Galion City Health Department is an Equal Opportunity Employer.
 No personnel decisions concerning any term or condition of employment shall be unlawfully based upon an individual’s race, color, religion, gender, military status, national origin, ancestry, age, or disability.

 2. The Administrative Secretary to the City Manager is the Employer’s EEO/ADA Coordinator.
 The EEO/ADA Coordinator is responsible for providing information regarding anti-discrimination employment laws to employees and others, and for reviewing and resolving complaints involving alleged discrimination not resolved by the Employer.